Designing the Right Loading Dock for Your Operation

 - The drive approach outside of the building

-- The loading dock opening
+- The loading dock height and openings

 - The staging area just inside the loading dock